mcellteam/mcell/libmcell/documentation/index.rst

    model_conversions
    file_formats

-This documentation contains overview of the MCell4 API with explanations and a complete definition of the interface.
+This documentation contains an overview of the MCell4 API with explanations and a complete definition of the interface.

 :ref:`installation:MCell4 Installation`